Not Only In Your Head: Depression And Gut Health

 You can learn more about the gut-brain link in more detail by reading “A Mind of Your Own” by Dr. Kelly Brogan, a Manhattan-based holistic women’s health psychiatrist.

 After arming yourself with enough knowledge, it is time to take action.
 Mind what you put in your belly!
 A change of diet, and finding the right ways to get rid of worms, bad bacteria and candida can make all the difference.

-For example, foods like turmeric, ginger, and coconut oil have been shown to work well against depression because they contain anti-inflammatory virtues and antidepressant more effective than Prozac in treating depression.
+For example, foods like turmeric, ginger, polyphenols, and coconut oil have been shown to work well against depression because they contain anti-inflammatory virtues and antidepressants more effective than Prozac in treating depression.

-Natural antifungals like Pau Darco and Apple Cider Vinegar can help you expel these creatures from the gut while supporting your liver with Dandelion greens and coffee enemas.
+Natural antifungals like Pau Darco, raw garlic, grapefruit seed extract, and Apple Cider Vinegar can help you expel these creatures from the gut while supporting your liver with Dandelion greens and coffee enemas.

-That’s why my mind meditation is also encouraged as a means to combat depression and other ailments like IBS, IBD, Candida, Sibo and Crohn’s disease.
+That’s why my mind-tool is also encouraged as a means to combat depression and other ailments like IBS, IBD, Candida, Sibo, and Crohn’s disease.

-This specifically designed meditation not only work against depression but also work in getting people into the proper frame of mind they need to adopt in order to start treating their gut better.
+This specifically designed formula not only works against depression but also works in getting people into the peaceful frame of mind they need to adopt in order to start treating their gut better.